zo0r/react-native-push-notification/README.md

     soundName: 'default', // (optional) Sound to play when the notification is shown.
 Value of 'default' plays the default sound.
 It can be set to a custom sound such as 'android.resource://com.xyz/raw/my_sound'.
 It will look for the 'my_sound' audio file in 'res/raw' directory and play it. default: 'default' (default sound is played)
     number: '10', // (optional) Valid 32 bit integer specified as string. default: none (Cannot be zero)
     repeatType: 'day', // (Android only) Repeating interval.
 Could be one of `week`, `day`, `hour`, `minute, `time`.
 If specified as time, it should be accompanied by one more parameter 'repeatTime` which should the number of milliseconds between each interval
-    actions: '["Yes", "No"]',  // (Android only) See the doc for notification actions to know more });
+});
 ```